Chicago-R-User-Group/Chicago-R-User-Group.github.io/resources.md

 # <u>Resources</u>

-A mainstay of the R language is the emphasis of open in open-source.
+A mainstay of the R language is the emphasis of "open" in open-source.
 As such, R is an emerging tool among private, public, and non-profit ventures.
 See below for a few of its many outlets.

 # **Organizations**